As a responsibly armed American, you already know how challenging it can be to stay up to date on gun laws…

 Yes.
 Anyone at least 18 years old and not otherwise prohibited from possessing a firearm can carry a loaded handgun in a vehicle without a permit.

-Can a Non-Resident Carry a Gun in Vermont?
+Can a Non-Resident Carry a Gun?

 Yes.
 Vermont is a constitutional carry state.
 Anyone at least 18 years old and not otherwise prohibited by statute from possessing a firearm can carry a handgun openly or concealed without a permit.